aframevr/aframe/docs/primitives/a-torus.md

 source_code: src/extras/primitives/primitives/meshPrimitives.js
 ---

-[geometry]: ../components/geometry.md

-The torus primitive creates donut or tube shapes using the [geometry][geometry] component with the type set to `torus`.
+The torus primitive creates a donut or curved tube shape using the [geometry component] with type set to `torus`.

 ## Example